meeb/gateaux/README.md

 abstraction built on top of it to provide additional features.

-The premise of `gateaux` is that where you currently have, in fdb library terms, `tr[(some, data)] = (other, arbtrary, data)` is to enforce strict standardisation of data in these tuples while allowing more complex types (datetime, ipaddress etc.).
+The premise of `gateaux` is that where you currently have, in fdb library terms, `tr[(some, data)] = (other, arbitrary, data)` is to enforce strict standardisation of data in these tuples while allowing more complex types (datetime, ipaddress etc.).
 In addition, the concept of structures allows for easier developer comprehension of what data is being stored in what FoundationDB keyspace.

 `gateaux` is a pure Python 3 (>=3.6) library which provides rich data type handling and validation on top of the usual `pack()` and `unpack()` methods and extends the `fdb.tuple` built-in layer.
-It is loosely modled from the interfaces to relational database object-relational mapper (RDBMS ORM) systems.
+It is loosely modelled from the interfaces to relational database object-relational mapper (RDBMS ORM) systems.
 Each `gateaux` structure (comparable to a "model" in the ORM world) effectively formats one single key/value pair at a time with more rigid validation than the `fdb` library provides out of the box.

 `gateaux` does not handle FoundationDB connections for you, just the data parsing part of your application.
-Effectively `gateaux` is just a data schema enforcing fancy wrapper that sits on top of tuple packing and unpacking with some nice syntaxic sugar.
+Effectively `gateaux` is just a data schema enforcing fancy wrapper that sits on top of tuple packing and unpacking with some nice syntactic sugar.
 `gateaux` does not abstract away any of the useful existing `fdb` keyspace interface.

 While there is overhead in checking data and converting it between types, `gateaux` is